 For example, you might miss an important deadline for a motion to dismiss evidence.
 Even one seemingly small error could be enough to turn a winnable case into a conviction.
 A hard-working trial lawyer can carefully review your case and work to prevent the prosecution from violating any of your rights.
 The experience and skill of an attorney could be the difference between a conviction and an acquittal for drug-related charges in Lincoln.

 Successfully Defending Citizens Across the Country

 Law enforcement has singled out Interstate 80 as a drug thoroughfare.
 Their overly zealous pursuit has resulted in many questionable stops.
 Many individuals, including both Nebraskans and out-of-state residents, have unfortunately found themselves subjected to dubious law enforcement tactics.
 Our drug crime lawyers in Lincoln are highly skilled in disputing these tactics and the details surrounding a drug arrest on Interstate 80.

-The attorneys at Berry Law: Criminal Defense and Personal Injury Lawyers can assertively challenge the circumstances that led up to your drug arrest along I-80, including:
+The attorneys at Berry Law can assertively challenge the circumstances that led up to your drug arrest along I-80, including:

 - Lack of traffic violation

 - Improper training or handling of drug-sniffing dogs

 Whether you are a college student, military personnel, or a visitor to our state, we can provide customized and vigorous advocacy to challenge your drug charge.
 We do everything in our power to fight your charges.

 Contact a Lincoln Drug Attorney Today